acoli-repo/AURIS/guidelines/discourse-extension/discourse.md

 #### Similarity (`Similarity`)

 `SIMILARITY` is a symmetric relation in which one or more similarities between the utterance and the anchor are highlighted with respect to what each predicates as a whole or to some entities they mention (Bunt & Prasad 2016; Webber et al. 2019, p.25).
-Diagnostic discourse markers include _similarly_ and _like_.
+Diagnostic discourse markers include _similarly_,  _like_ or _also_.

 - (115) ... that even after Monday’s 10% decline, the Straits Times index is up 24% this year, so investors who bailed out generally did so profitably. **Similarly**, Kuala Lumpur’s composite index yesterday ended 27.5% above its 1988 close.
 (PDTB3, wsj 2230)

+- (x) Cats don’t like to swim.
+They **also** have problems with changing their place of residence. (Żurowski et al. 2023, p.486, translated from Polish)

 > **Note**: This definition recalls aspects of the definition of Contrast, so SIMILARITY can be seen as a subclass of PDTB COMPARISON.
 In PDTB3, Similarity was indeed introduced as a subclass of COMPARISON (Webber et al. 2019, p.18).
 The PDTB2 mapping by Bunt and Prasad (2016), however, linked it with PDTB Conjunction and thus puts it under PDTB EXPANSION.
 We follow this approach here.